 Editorial Complaints Policy

-The Editor and staff of Asian Journal of Interdisciplinary Research will make every endeavor to put matters right as soon as possible in the most appropriate way, offering right of reply where necessary.
+The Editor and staff of International Research Journal of Tamil will make every endeavor to put matters right as soon as possible in the most appropriate way, offering right of reply where necessary.
 As far as possible, we will investigate complaints in a blame-free manner, looking to see how systems can be improved to prevent mistakes occurring.

 Our general approach to complaints is that they are a rare but inevitable part of a process that involves putting together complex material at great speed.
 We accept that we make mistakes and try to treat all complaints with urgency, however small.
 We believe that timely solutions can prevent problems escalating.
 All substantial errors and complaints are referred to senior executives within the editorial staff as a matter of course.